102nd Journées Luxembourgeoises de Géodynamique (JLG) & EFEHR Scientific Session 2024

 Venue and Practical Aspects

-The meeting will be held from 27 to 29 November 2024 at the Alvisse Parc Hotel Luxembourg.
-In view of the limited number of participants, registration is on invitation only.
+The meeting was held from 27 to 29 November 2024 at the Alvisse Parc Hotel Luxembourg.